harvard-itsecurity/qradar-seculert-push/README.md

 2.)
 You have dropped public ssh key under: $qradar_console:/root/.ssh/authorized_keys2

 3.)
+You have dropped private ssh key under: $seculert_dir/qr-id_dsa

+4.)
 You will add your environment variables in the '# START USER CONFIG' section

-4.)
+5.)
 Per the code, you are only looking back 30 days in terms of the Seculert feed.
 This is because something could be 'first seen' 5+ months ago and then fixed a month later, and last seen '4+' months ago.
 It would produce false results if we just blanket target everything.